dtammam/powershell-playground/ScreenshotCopy/Readme.md

 Audience
 -------------
-- DDR/ITG players with a home setup
+- DDR/ITG players with a home cabinet/setup
-- Home setup is running Windows
+- Home cabinet/setup is running Windows
 - Mobile phone is an iPhone
 - Moderate technical experience